Alejogb1/job-board/blog-data/how-can-rails-active-record-encrypt-numerical-data.md

 id: "how-can-rails-active-record-encrypt-numerical-data"
 ---

-Alright, let's tackle encrypting numerical data in rails active record. it's a common challenge, and i’ve definitely seen my share of implementations, both good and less so, in my time.
-The trick here isn’t necessarily finding *a way* to do it – there are many – but finding a way that's secure, performant, and maintainable within the rails ecosystem.
+, let's tackle encrypting numerical data in rails active record. it's a common challenge, and i’ve definitely seen my share of implementations, both good and less so, in my time.
+The trick here isn’t necessarily finding _a way_ to do it – there are many – but finding a way that's secure, performant, and maintainable within the rails ecosystem.
 I've seen projects where the approach was… less than ideal, let's say, and it resulted in performance bottlenecks and security concerns down the line.

 The core problem with numerical data is that it’s inherently structured, unlike plain text.
 Directly encrypting integers or floats with naive approaches can introduce predictable patterns, especially with small ranges of values.
 For instance, if you're just directly encrypting product prices, a savvy attacker might start correlating encrypted values with price ranges and potentially break your security.
 So, we need a more sophisticated strategy.